Sustainability

 Microfiltered water points

-In order to reduce (and subsequently eliminate) the plastic bottles of the festival we have promoted, in collaboration with Tuawa, the installation of 52 water points, in which you can fill bottles and reusable glasses with cold filtered water.
+In order to reduce (and subsequently eliminate) plastic bottles at the festival, we have promoted, in collaboration with Ecozona Iberian and Tuawa, the installation of 52 water points where reusable bottles and cups can be refilled with cold microfiltered water.

 Barter points